 What is Physical Therapy?

-The goal of physical therapy is to help you regain your normal range of motion, reduce pain and swelling, and improve the strength and function of the knee joint.
+The goal of is to help you regain your normal range of motion, reduce pain and swelling, and improve the strength and function of the knee joint.
 Physical therapy also helps to prevent future injuries by teaching you proper body mechanics for performing activities such as walking, running, or lifting weights.

 Physical therapy for a torn meniscus typically includes exercises and activities such as strength training, stretching, and range of motion exercises.
 These tasks are tailored to the patient's specific needs and goals.
 Depending on the severity of the tear, physical therapists may also recommend bracing or splinting techniques to reduce pain and swelling.